haxzie/haxzie.com/content/blogs/architecting-network-layer -vuejs/index.md

 What if there is new data coming in every once and then?
 In that case, we can use throttling to respond from cache for a limited time and then make an actual request after the specified time period.
 [Axios-extensions](https://github.com/kuitos/axios-extensions) comes with a **throttleAdapterEnhancer** which can be used to throttle the network request in our application.
 If we are using throttling, we can avoid using a persistent cache.

 > keep in mind it is not recommended to use throttling for time-sensitive data.
 If your data changes quite often, your server is the only entity that knows about the data.
-Use cache headers instead to let the browser know about what chaching strategy to use.
+Use cache headers instead to let the browser know about what caching strategy to use.

 ```javascript
 import axios from 'axios';